-- EMSC State Partnership Grant (federally funded by HRSA/MCHB) is focused on federal performance measures specific to emergency care in EMS and emergency departments.
-PEPP 4th edition hybrid course was held as a pre-conference for Winterfest EMS 2022 and three more will be scheduled between July and November across the state.
-The Family Advisory Network (FAN) 2021-2022 project is focused on the dissemination of Safe Sleep education and creating teaching resources for EMS and ED public education.
+- EMSC State Partnership Grant (federally funded by HRSA/MCHB) focuses on federal performance measures specific to emergency care in EMS and emergency departments.
+PEPP 4th edition hybrid course is scheduled for July 10th in Southern Maryland and October in Central Maryland.
+The Family Advisory Network (FAN) 2021-2022 project focuses on the dissemination of Safe Sleep education and creating teaching resources for EMS and ED public education.

+Fifteen interactive displays are located across Maryland through Safe Kids coalitions, Safe Kids Community Partners, and Risk Watch teams.
 This project is one of four presentations at the MSFA Convention in June.
 The others are CPS Update, Bike Safety Community Events, and Pediatric Cardiac Arrest: Improving Outcomes.
-Contact the EMSC program at PEPP@miemss.org. - Child Passenger Safety and Occupant Protection (CPS & OP) Healthcare Project (federally funded by NHTSA through the Maryland Highway Safety Office [MHSO]).
+Contact the EMSC program at PEPP@miemss.org.

+- Child Passenger Safety and Occupant Protection (CPS & OP) Healthcare Project (federally funded by NHTSA through the Maryland Highway Safety Office [MHSO]).
 The project's 22nd year of funding began on October 1, 2021.
 It continues to provide outreach to health care providers to provide education and parent educational tools on child passenger safety.
 The project collaborates with local Safe Kids chapters and coalitions, KISS program at MDH, EMS agencies working on CPS, and hospital EDs and nurseries to provide education and car seat resources.
 Vehicular Heatstroke Prevention Awareness is ongoing, with in-person outdoor thermometer displays and social media education.
 On April 26, 2022, the project again provided a Nursery/NICU Child Passenger Safety workshop focused on updated procedures and protocols for car seat challenge testing and new technology in child safety seats for small infants.
+CPS Updates on how & why car seats protect children was a breakout session at EMS Care 2022 in Ocean City.
 Contact the project at cps@miemss.org. - Bike Helmet Safety Project (state funded through the MHSO) is in a fifth year of funding.
-During the first five years, almost 3,900 bicycle helmets have been distributed through Safe Kids

-- coalitions and community partners, Trauma Centers, and Pediatric EMS Champions.
+During the first five years, almost 3,900 bicycle helmets have been distributed through Safe Kids coalitions and community partners, Trauma Centers, and Pediatric EMS Champions.
 Bike safety educational materials are available and new display signs are available for returning to in-person outreach and education.
-Bike helmet orders for spring outreach will be gathered from the participating partners.
+Bike helmets have been ordered for spring outreach by participating partners.
+A new educational poster is now available on the Anatomy and function of the Brain along with the importance of using a helmet.
 Contact bikesafety@miemss.org for more information or to request educational materials. - Safe Kids Maryland state coalition continues to provide prevention information through social media and articles in Maryland EMS News.
 The spring meeting on March 2 featured presentations from the Maryland Poison Center and Safe Kids Worldwide "Ready to Roll" programs.
 September 7, 2022 meeting will be at 12:30 p.m. following PEMAC.
-Contact safekidsmd@miemss.org to be added to the email event announcements.
+Contact safekidsmd@miemss.org to join the email event announcements.
 Maryland Risk Watch team continues to collaborate with the MSFA Fire and Injury Prevention/Life Safety Committee.
 Steps to Safety prevention interactive training stations are planned for the MSFA Convention in June 2022.
 The MIEMSS YouTube account has PSAs posted on "What to Expect When You Dial 9-1-1" and "Right Care When it Counts".
 Contact Maryland Risk Watch at riskwatch@msfa.org.